ITT23/assignment-08-replication-top_idee/documentation.md

   * our favorite for a long time
   * Reasons against it:
     * hardware - no idea what sensors we needed + where to get them in the short time
+    * plus we know our luck with sensors.
+The more we implement, the more will go wrong
 * An Intuitive Tangible Game Controller
   * Foottit et al., 2014 | [https://doi.org/10.1145/2677758.2677774](https://doi.org/10.1145/2677758.2677774)
   * Reasons against it:
-    * hardware - lot of sensors (all available, but the more sensors we have to put together the more could get wrong)
+    * hardware - lot of sensors (same as before: sensors and team top-idee would go wrong just because it's us)

 **Our decision**: